rototor/pdfbox-graphics2d/README.md

 Version 0.3:
  - Fix for a NPE when calling setClip() with null.
+ - Upgrade to PDFBox 2.0.5, replacing the usage of appendRawCommands() with setMiterLimit().

 Version 0.2:
  - The paint applier (Mapping of java.awt.Paint to PDF) can be customized, so you can map special paints if needed.